Gain Insights into Childhood Trauma with Our Self-Assessment

 Eye Movement Desensitization and Reprocessing (EMDR)

-EMDR is a somewhat novel technique.
-Research shows that it is especially effective if the person struggles with both childhood trauma and addiction to alcohol or drugs.
-With this therapy, the client recalls the trauma while receiving another sensory input, such as side-to-side eye movements or hand tapping.
+With this form of therapy for childhood trauma or other precipitating events, the client recalls the trauma while receiving another sensory input, such as side-to-side eye movements or hand tapping.
 Thus, it distracts from the childhood trauma when the person thinks about it in the future.

 Up To 100% of Rehab Costs Covered By Insurance